 Cost

-The $194 registration fee will be paid with grant funds, and each teacher will receive a $200 stipend for full participation.
+The $194 registration fee will be paid with grant funds.
+ARETS teachers will participate for free.

 To Apply